 *This article was originally published on LinkedIn.

-Steve Nguyen, Ph.D., is a Leadership and Talent Consultant.
-He advises leaders and managers on ways to make people and organizations more effective.
-He’s involved in developing and implementing key initiatives, training, and programs to create and sustain a high-performing organization.
+Steve Nguyen, Ph.D., is a Leadership Advisor & Talent Development Consultant.
+He advises leaders and managers on ways to make people and organizations more effective and is involved in developing and implementing key initiatives, training, and programs to create and sustain a high-performing organization.
 You can find him at https://workplacepsychology.net/.